shivensingh2013/Portfolio/README.md

 2) (BOSCH) AIBSE- Semantic Document Search Engine - Developed a product within Bosch to retrieve historical textual requirements from given current requirements using Attention based algorithms

-3) New cloth design generation - Build a vanilla diffusion model from scratch to generate new clothes style at inference.
+3) Diffusion based Cloth generation - Build a vanilla diffusion model from scratch to generate new clothes style at inference.

 4) Hand sign recognizer - This project is able to use the camera feed and generate prediction of the number shown by the human via hand sign.